How Much Does Trucking Company Insurance Cost in 2026?

 Typical annual & monthly cost per power unit (benchmarks)

-Assumptions: For-hire trucking, common broker requirement of $1M auto liability, typical cargo limits (often $100,000, but varies), and a clean-ish record.
+Assumptions: For-hire trucking, common broker requirement of $1M auto liability—often above the FMCSA minimum for general freight operations, typical cargo limits (often $100,000, but varies), and a clean-ish record.
 New authority, hazmat, high-theft lanes, metro garaging, or poor loss runs can push pricing up fast.

 Operating model Authority age Typical annual range (per truck) Typical monthly range Notes